 DOUBLE HEMSTITCH TWIN NEEDLE

-Schmetz makes this interesting twin needles – one is a wing needle and the other is a regular needle on a crossbar from a single shaft.
+Schmetz makes these interesting twin needles – one is a wing needle and the other is a regular needle on a crossbar from a single shaft.
 It’s used for decorative stitching on tightly woven fabrics.

 TWIN NEEDLE SIZES

 Double needles are most often made in the following sizes: 1.6 mm, 2, 2.5, 3, 4.
 There are also double needles with a particularly large distance between the needles – 6 and 8 mm.

-Like a regular needle, the size of a double needle is also determined by the thickness of the shaft.
+Like a regular needle, the size of a double-needle is also determined by the thickness of the shaft.
 The thinnest double needles for knit fabrics are numbered 75.
 The number 80 is usually for sewing with metallic thread.
-No. 80, 90, 100 are universal or embroidery needles.
+No. 80, 90, and 100 are universal or embroidery needles.
 Denim needles have a size of 100.

 When you look at the pack of twin needles you usually see two numbers in the size of the needle.
 The two numbers indicate the space between the tips and the size of the needles, respectively.
-For instance, a size 80/4.0mm needle is two size 80 needles spaced 4 mm apart.
-And a size 75/2.0mm needle is two size 75 needles spaced 2 mm apart.
+For instance, a size 80/4.0mm needle is two sizes 80 needles spaced 4 mm apart.
+And a size 75/2.0mm needle is two sizes 75 needles spaced 2 mm apart.

 How to install a twin/double needle